madebits/madebits.github.io/r/cpp-aes-tool.md

 ## Usage

-AES tool encrypts / decrypts one file at a time.
+AES tool encrypts / decrypts one file at a time:

 * To encrypt: